-Dietary Management to Reduce the Risk for Gastric Ulcers
+Dietary Management to Reduce the Risks for Developing Gastric Ulcers

 What can you do to keep the stomach healthy and help reduce your horse's risks for developing gastric ulcers?

 - Increase the amount of forage in the diet to allow for longer chew time, stimulating more production of saliva which can help buffer the stomach.
 Do not feed straw as the sole forage source.

 - Feed small, frequent grain and forage meals to mimic a horse’s natural digestive pattern, keeping portions of grain under 0.5% of the horse’s body weight at each meal.

 - Limit starch intake and utilize fat as a calorie source when necessary.

 - Always provide clean, fresh water at all times.